Will Your SMB Survive the Unexpected?

 Assume Your Plans Won’t Go as Planned

 You have to adapt to every situation, not freeze.
 At the last second, my brother and I started paddling forward like crazy.
-If we hadn’t, we would not have flown straight out, we would have gone straight down, head first.
+If we hadn’t, we would not have flown straight out – we would have gone straight down, head first.
 The only solution was full steam ahead once it was obvious there was no going back.
 You have to recognize that conditions have changed, and go with it.
-Some resourceful businesses have retooled during the COVID crisis.
-Brick-and-mortar retailers that immediately switched to curbside pickup or home delivery when the lockdowns went into effect are surviving or even thriving; those who just froze are closing, many permanently.
+For example, some resourceful businesses retooled during the COVID crisis.
+Brick-and-mortar retailers that immediately switched to curbside pickup or home delivery when the lockdowns went into effect survived and are even thriving; those who simply froze were forced to close, many of them permanently.

 So don’t chicken out, shoot the rapids!